SkyLundy/Fluency/README.md

 - Requires at least PHP 8.1 (is compatible with PHP 8.2+)
 - Module dependencies: ProcessLanguage, LanguageSupport, LanguageTabs
-- The UIKit or UIKit-based admin theme
+- The UIKit admin theme
-- At least 2 languages configured in ProcessWire (the default, and at least one other, no limit on how many are added)
+- At least 2 languages configured in ProcessWire (the default, and at least one other, no limit on how many are added) to add translation to fields
 - An API key for the Translation Engine selected on the module config page

-## Features
+## Features & Module Details

 Fluency can translate content in any type of field on any page.
 These include: